skills/secure-repository-supply-chain/.github/steps/3-dependabot-security.md

 ### :keyboard: Activity: Enable and trigger Dependabot security updates

 1. Navigate to the `Settings` tab, select `Code security and analysis`, and enable the `Dependabot security updates`.
-1. Navigate to the `Pull requests` repository tab and select the newly created pull request titled **Bump axios from 0.21.1 to 0.21.2 in /code/src/AttendeeSite**.
+1. Navigate to the `Pull requests` repository tab and select the newly created pull request that updates axios from version 0.21.1 to a patched version.
    - You may need to wait 30-60 seconds.
 1. Click the `Merge pull request` button.
 1. Click `Confirm merge`.